 1956 Dodge Hot Rod Build

 I decided to document work I’m doing on our 1956 Dodge coupe.
-During my research, I never found step-by-step explanations of the procedures and have written them into tech articles; you may use the top menu to find all the different pages associated with this build.
+I have performed a lot of custom modifications from chassis to electrical and have written them into tech articles; you may use the top accordion menu to find all the different pages associated with this build.

-Eventually, I’ll be going through the entire car including rewiring, body work and paint, and upholstery, but one can do only so much in the evenings and on weekends.
-As I complete projects piecemeal, I’ll add technical article for those interested and for fellow 1955 – 1956 Dodge and Plymouth and other Forward Look hot rodders who may be looking for information on processes.
+Eventually, I’ll be going through the entire car including rewiring, body work and paint, and upholstery, but one can do only so much in the evenings and on weekends outside of my career.
+As I complete projects piecemeal, I’ll add technical article for those interested and for fellow 1955 – 1956 Dodge, Plymouth, and other Forward Look hot rodders who may be looking for information on processes.